 Backstitching is done by sewing backward and forward at the beginning and end of a seam, on top of the seam stitches to prevent the stitching from coming undone.
 If you are sewing with a very fine fabric you might not like how backstitching leaves a relatively large amount of thread that can show through the fine fabric, or change the way a fabric will drape or hang.
 In those cases, you want to use a lock stitch.

 How to Sew a Back Stitch

-Every model of sewing machine is a little different but the basics are the same.
+Every model of a sewing machine is a little different but the basics are the same.
 An industrial sewing machine or a very old home sewing machine may not have the option of sewing in reverse.
 In those cases, you can leave the needle down and change the direction of the fabric to obtain the same results as sewing in reverse.
 In all cases, the manual for your sewing machine is the best information source.
 If you don't have the original manual, you can find replacement manuals.

 - When beginning a seam, place the entire piece of fabric under the presser foot with the fabric aligned with your seam guide and the back of the presser foot.